PICO RACEWAY

 Herald - Aldo Merusi - Courtesy of John Nelson

-This is the microfilmed Rutland Herald photo, found by John Nelson and taken by perhaps the Herlad's most famous photographer, Aldo Merusi.
+This is the microfilmed Rutland Herald photo, found by John Nelson and taken by perhaps the Herald's most famous photographer, Aldo Merusi.
 Note the sand bank and the wooden stairs.
 This is apparently the first race of the first program at Pico.
 Below is a clearer shot, added on October 11, 2007.

 Rutland